phuodoan/automation-demo-ebanq/README.md

 ## Notes

-- The project is written in javascript using ABT pattern (Action Based Testing).
+- The project is written in javascript using ABT pattern (Action Based Testing) + Cucumber (BDD).
 - Please use `Visual Studio Code` or `Atom` to review the code to make sure it correct style.
 - The plugin `Cucumber` should add on VS to see the cucumber keywords on feature files.
 - Please make sure browsers need to be available on your system